Daksha yajna

 Dakṣayajña is an important event in Hindu mythology that is narrated in various Hindu scriptures.
 It refers to a yajna (ritual-sacrifice) organised by Daksha, where his daughter, Sati, immolates herself.
 The wrath of the god Shiva, Sati's husband, thereafter destroys the sacrificial ceremony.
 The tale is also called Daksha-Yajna-Nasha ("destruction of Daksha's sacrifice).
-The legend forms the liturgical basis of the establishment of the Shakti Pithas, the temples of Mahadevi, the supreme deity of Shaktism.
-It is also becomes a prelude to the legend of Parvati, Sati's reincarnation, who later marries Shiva.
+The legend forms the liturgical basis of the establishment of the Shakta pithas, the temples of Mahadevi, the supreme deity of Shaktism.
+It also becomes a prelude to the legend of Parvati, Sati's reincarnation, who later marries Shiva.

 The tale is mainly told in the Vayu Purana.
 It is also mentioned in the Kasi Kanda of the Skanda Purana, the Kurma Purana, Harivamsa Purana, and the Padma Purana.
 The Linga Purana, Shiva Purana, and Matsya Purana also detail the incident.
 Variations of the legend may be observed in later Puranas, each text lending a superior account to their supreme deity (depending on Vaishnava, Shaiva, and Shakta traditions) in their literature.

 Background

 Sati-Shiva marriage

 Daksha was one of the Prajapati, a son of Brahma, and among his foremost creations.
 Daksha married Manu's daughter, Prasuti, sometimes equated with Asikni, Daksha's another wife.
-Sati (also known as ‘‘Uma’’) was his youngest daughter, and also his favourite.
+Sati (also known as Uma) was his youngest daughter, and also his favourite.

 Sati was deeply in love with the destroyer deity, Shiva, and wished to become his wife.
 Her worship and devotion of Shiva strengthened her immense desire to wed him.
-However, Daksha did not like his daughter’s yearning for Shiva, mainly because he was a Prajapati and the son of the god Brahma; his daughter Sati was a royal princess.
+However, Daksha did not like his daughter's yearning for Shiva, mainly because he was a Prajapati and the son of the god Brahma; his daughter Sati was a royal princess.
 They were wealthy nobility, and their royal lifestyle was entirely different from that of Shiva.
 As a king, Daksha wanted to increase his influence and power by making marriage alliances with powerful kingdoms, and influential sages and deities.

-Shiva, on the other hand, led a very modest life.
+Shiva, on the other hand, led a modest life.
 He lived among the downtrodden, wore tiger skin, smeared ashes on his body, had thick locks of matted hair, and was full of purity.
 His abode was Mount Kailash in the Himalayas.
-He embraced all kinds of living beings, and did not make any distinction between good souls and bad souls.
+He embraced all living beings, and did not make any distinction between good souls and bad souls.
 The Bhutaganas, his followers, consisted of all kinds of ghosts, demons, ghouls, and goblins.
 He wandered through gardens and graveyards alike.
 As a consequence, Daksha had an aversion towards Shiva being his daughter’s companion.
 However, unlike Daksha, Sati loved Shiva as she had a revelation that Shiva was the Supreme God.
 Sati won Shiva as her husband by undergoing severe austerities (tapas).
 Despite Daksha's disapproval, Sati married Shiva.